 Match Liability Limits to Your Contracts

-Roofing contracts often require higher liability limits than other trades due to the risk profile.
-Commercial projects commonly require $5M - $10M public liability.
+Roofing contracts often require higher liability limits than other trades due to the elevated risk profile.
+Commercial projects commonly demand $10M to $20M public liability.
 Check your contract requirements and adjust cover accordingly.

 3